SnepCnep/FiveM-AntiCheat/readme.md

 Yhe Maybe later :D

 ## License
+- You can use it but your cant change the author name :)

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.